musco-ai/musco-pytorch/README.md

 #### Define a model compression schedule using default configs
-To compress  nn.Conv2d and nn.Linear layers using default compression settings, you can use the follwing congif generation utils
+To compress  nn.Conv2d and nn.Linear layers using default compression settings, you can use the follwing config generation utils
 ```
 from musco.pytorch.compressor.config_gen import generate_model_compr_kwargs